-We have over 85 dedicated and caring volunteers who help us with our meals programs, fundraising activities, mailings, TeleCare program and events
+We have over 85 dedicated and caring volunteers who help us with our meal programs, fundraising activities, mailings, TeleCare program and events.

 We are open Monday through Thursday from 8:00 a.m. to 4:00 p.m., Friday from 8:00 a.m. to 2:00 p.m. and on Saturdays from 8:00 a.m. to 2:00 p.m.
 Come on in and join us for a class, an activity, or a meal.

 The Sedona Community Center is a nonprofit organization, 501(c)(3) as ruled by the Internal Revenue Service and the State of Arizona.
 For over 33 years we have provided critical services to residents of Sedona and the greater Sedona area.

 Meals on Wheels: Meals are delivered in Sedona and the Village of Oak Creek Monday through Friday between 11:00 a.m. and 1:00 p.m.
 In addition to the Friday meal, all clients are eligible for an optional bag of breakfast foods delivered to assist with nutrition over the weekend.
 Companion pet food may also be available for those clients who qualify.
 Meals on Wheels is neither a charity nor a welfare program but a way to assist those who are unable to shop and/or cook for themselves.
 Meals are paid by donations, fundraising, government funding, and client contributions.
 Income does not determine eligibility and referrals are not required for service.